-From the playground at Granite Falls Elementary to the South Caldwell Spartans’ football team, Brandon Church loved being a part of the Caldwell County community in North Carolina.
+From the playground at Granite Falls Elementary to the South Caldwell Spartans’ football team, Brandon Church loved being a part of the Western North Carolina community.
 He believed it shaped him into the outstanding dad, brother, son, chef and songwriter that he was.

 Brandon always wanted to give back to the community; to help provide opportunities and memories like he had growing up.
 Unfortunately, we lost “Big B” in 2018, but his desire to make a difference still endures to this day.

 That’s why Brandon’s family established The Brandon Eugene Church Legacy Foundation.
 The 501(c)(3) organization works to honor Brandon’s memory – and to continue his dedication and devotion to the community – through philanthropic and charitable endeavors.

 The Brandon Eugene Church Legacy Foundation is dedicated to the long-term growth and success of Caldwell and surrounding counties.
 From sponsoring events to raising funds, the Foundation’s mission is to give back to the community in the way Brandon would have wanted.

 Brandon Church was a jack of all trades.
 He was an award-winning songwriter, an accomplished chef and a proud student athlete at South Caldwell High School.
 In honor of his memory, the Brandon Eugene Church Legacy Foundation awards scholarships to students in pursuit of the creative and culinary arts.

 Brandon Church was born on Aug.
 17, 1981, in Catawba County, North Carolina.
 As a child of the ’80s, Brandon and his friends at Granite Falls Elementary formed tight bonds over their love of Transformers, Voltron and Tar Heels basketball.
 This tight group, who would eventually become known as the “BAM BAM Group,” remained close all the way up until Brandon’s untimely passing.